Contact us

 • Fully diversified measures should be used for assessing the solvency of the firm and minimum risk pricing.

-• Active portfolio management or business mix decisions should be based on marginal risk capital, taking into account the benefit of full diversification.
+• Active portfolio management or business mix decisions, on the other hand, should be based on marginal risk capital, taking into account the benefit of full diversification.

-• However, it is important to be cautious about the generosity of attributing diversification benefits.
+• However, diversification benefits should be dealt with caution.
 Correlations between risk factors drive the extent of the portfolio effect, and these correlations tend to vary over time.
-During market crises, in particular, correlations sometimes shift dramatically toward either 1 or -1, reducing or totally eliminating portfolio effects for a period of time.
+During market crises, correlations may shift dramatically toward either 1 or -1 , reducing or totally

 RAROC Best Practices